SOM Admissions FAQs

 - One academic year of English, foreign language, writing intensive humanities, social science, or psychology courses..
 Any combination of two semesters or three quarters' worth of classes is acceptable for this requirement

-Online courses or CLEP will not be accepted for the prerequisites.
+Online courses, hyrid courses and CLEP are not accepted for the prerequisites.
 This requirement cannot be waived and prerequisites MUST be taken in a classroom setting.
 AP or IB courses for which your undergraduate institution has given you credit are acceptable for Calculus, Statistics, Inorganic Chemistry, and Physics.
 AP or IB courses for which you have been given credit are also acceptable for the requirement to have one year’s worth of credits in English, the Foreign Languages, Psychology, or the Humanities.
 If you have received credit for coursework through the AP or IB systems, we strongly recommend that you take upper level coursework in the sciences and humanities to demonstrate your ability to thrive in rigorous, advanced college courses.
 Please see our FAQ's for more information on course requirements.

 - Missing course prerequisites: If the prerequisite can be completed before June 15th of the year of matriculation, the applicant's file can be reactivated.
 Any offer of acceptance would be contingent upon completion of the coursework.